What is Spinning Babies®?

 What is the best position for baby to be in by the time labor begins?

-The ideal, or optimal, fetal position is head down with baby’s back to your front or left.
-A good fetal position helps the cervix open more easily and labor progress smoothly.
+The ideal, or optimal, fetal position is a flexed baby.
+We often hear that an optimal position is head down with baby’s back to your front or left.
+That’s because these are the most common positions associated with good spine flexion.
+A good fetal position aims the baby’s crown onto the cervix to help it open more easily and labor progress smoothly.

 When babies start labor with the back of the head towards mother’s anterior (front) less rotation has to happen.
 A baby facing forward (posterior) or head up (breech) may present a challenge, or not.
-Even more important than position is flexion, a word for baby’s spine and neck to be curved making baby seem smaller and be able to help with the birth process as they wiggle through the pelvis.
+Spinning Babies trains providers to discern why and when we need to intervene or when its fine to wait and trust.

 Spinning Babies helps baby get into position for birth and helps support a normal, even natural, childbirth.